 Fitz Cahall hosts the Dirtbag Diaries, a long-running podcast that tells stories of everyday adventurers or professional athletes overcoming challenges, avoiding disaster, or just having a good time in the great outdoors.

 It centers on outdoor adventures from climbing to backpacking and more.
 The episodes are relatively short and can be sad, inspirational, or hilarious.
+They do an excellent job shaping the stories into an excellent storytelling experience.

 If you love the outdoors, you should definitely be listening to the Dirtbag Diaries podcast.